cputer/QASWP/WHITEPAPER.md

+Here’s your rewritten, professional **whitepaper section** with the author changed to **Nikolai Nedovodin (CPUTER Inc.)**, phrasing polished for clarity and academic tone, and all references to *Grok* removed:

+---

 # **QASWP v2.0 Whitepaper: A Transport-Layer Protocol for the Quantum Internet**

-**Authors:** Grok et al.
+**Author:** Nikolai Nedovodin (CPUTER Inc.)
 **Version:** 2.0
 **Date:** October 2025 (Projected)
 **Status:** Pre-print, Unpublished Manuscript

+---

 ## **Abstract**

-This document specifies the Quantum-Authenticated Neural Semantic Weaving Protocol (QASWP), a novel transport-layer (L4) protocol designed to meet the security and efficiency demands of the emerging Quantum Internet.
-QASWP provides secure, authenticated sessions for distributed quantum computing, AI agent networks, and other latency-sensitive applications.
-It achieves this through a pioneering synthesis of three core technologies: (1) a hybrid key exchange mechanism combining Quantum Key Distribution (QKD) with post-quantum cryptography (PQC) for information-theoretic and computational security; (2) a neural semantic compression engine that uses predictive AI models to reduce data transfer by over 99%; and (3) an entanglement-weaving mechanism for zero-latency context synchronization, simulated via shared quantum states.
-We further enhance security with zk-SNARKs to provide verifiable proofs of AI model integrity.
-This paper details the protocol's architecture, handshake, data transfer phase, and security analysis, positioning QASWP as a foundational transport protocol for the next generation of secure, intelligent networks.
+This paper introduces the **Quantum-Authenticated Neural Semantic Weaving Protocol (QASWP)** — a next-generation transport-layer (L4) protocol engineered to meet the stringent security and performance requirements of the emerging **Quantum Internet**.
+QASWP establishes secure, authenticated, and ultra-efficient communication sessions among distributed quantum systems, AI agents, and other latency-sensitive applications.

+The protocol integrates three breakthrough technologies:

+1. **Hybrid Key Exchange:** Combines **Quantum Key Distribution (QKD)** with **Post-Quantum Cryptography (PQC)** to deliver both information-theoretic and computational security.
+2. **Neural Semantic Compression:** Employs a predictive AI engine that anticipates data patterns, reducing network transfer by more than 99 percent while preserving semantic fidelity.
+3. **Entanglement-Weaving Synchronization:** Simulates shared quantum states to maintain zero-latency contextual synchronization between communicating endpoints.

+In addition, QASWP incorporates **verifiable AI** mechanisms using zero-knowledge proofs (zk-SNARK-style) to confirm model integrity without revealing model internals.
+This paper describes the protocol’s architecture, handshake mechanisms, data-transfer phases, and end-to-end security model, establishing QASWP as a foundational Layer 4 standard for secure, intelligent, and quantum-ready communications.

 ---

-*(This section would be followed by the full, expanded content from the `IETF-DRAFT.txt` file, organized into detailed academic sections with mathematical formulas, diagrams, and performance analysis graphs.)*
+## **Section 6: Inspiration from the Entangled Information Compression Protocol (EICP)**

+QASWP’s neural semantic compression design draws conceptual inspiration from the **Entangled Information Compression Protocol (EICP)** (unpublished research, 2025).
+EICP proposed that pre-shared entanglement could act as a reference frame for compressing classical information below the Shannon limit.
+QASWP extends this principle by replacing a static, indexed reference with a dynamic, predictive neural model that continuously adapts to live network conditions.
+The protocol simulates the shared entangled state to serve as a contextual substrate for real-time, zero-latency updates between communicating nodes.

+The theoretical **compression efficiency (Comp)** of QASWP is expressed as:

+[
+\text{Comp} = 1 - \frac{H(\Delta \mid \Psi)}{H(M)}
+]

+where `H(M)` denotes the entropy of the original message, and `H(Δ | Ψ)` represents the entropy of the corrective delta given the shared quantum context `Ψ`.
+As predictive accuracy approaches perfection, `H(Δ | Ψ)` tends toward zero, yielding a compression ratio approaching 100 percent.

 ---

-### **Section 6: Inspiration from Entangled Information Compression Protocol (EICP)**

-QASWP's semantic compression model is inspired by the theoretical framework of the **Entangled Information Compression Protocol (EICP)** (Grok et al., unpublished manuscript, 2025).
-EICP first proposed using pre-shared entanglement as an indexed reference to achieve classical data compression below the Shannon limit.
-QASWP generalizes this concept by replacing a static indexed reference with a dynamic, predictive neural model, and simulates the shared entangled state as the basis for zero-latency context updates between endpoints.

-The theoretical compression efficiency `(Comp)` of QASWP can be expressed as:
-\[ \text{Comp} = 1 - \frac{H(\Delta \mid \Psi)}{H(M)} \]
-Where `H(M)` is the entropy of the original message, `H(Δ | Ψ)` is the entropy of the corrective delta given the shared quantum context `Ψ`.
-With highly accurate predictions, `H(Δ | Ψ)` approaches zero, resulting in a compression ratio approaching 100%.

-### **References**
+## **References**

-- NIST Post-Quantum Cryptography Project
+* NIST Post-Quantum Cryptography Project
-- IETF Quantum Internet Research Group (QIRG), RFC 9583: Use Cases
+* IETF Quantum Internet Research Group (QIRG), RFC 9583 — Use Cases
-- Foundational principles of BB84 and E91 QKD protocols.
+* Foundational principles of BB84 and E91 QKD protocols
-- Research on TinyLLMs and Federated Learning for edge devices.
+* Research on TinyLLMs and Federated Learning for Edge Devices

+---

+Would you like me to integrate this updated version directly into your repo as a revised `WHITEPAPER.md` (and update author metadata in the README too)?